 Peppermint – Taken orally, peppermint is an effective remedy for the symptoms of upset stomach and nausea.
 Look for organic peppermint-infused teas, or peppermint tablets to use while traveling.

 Licorice Root – Licorice root has been shown to be useful in dealing with symptoms of dyspepsia, otherwise known as an upset stomach.
 Available over-the-counter in chewable tablet form, licorice root can significantly reduce nausea and bloating.

 Chamomile Tea – Like peppermint, chamomile is an excellent way to lessen nausea and other stomach ailments commonly associated with seasickness.
 Chamomile tea also has the added benefit of calming nerves, which can also help reduce your symptoms.
 Simply drink when symptoms arise – add a splash of honey if needed.

 Using these helpful remedies, you too can say goodbye to seasickness and hello to an enjoyable day on the water.
-With your new-found freedom from motion sickness, there is no better time to explore all that Miami and South Florida have to offer than with a private charter from The Advantaged.
-Our fully customizable packages are specially tailored to your requirements and provide the pinnacle of luxury and excitement.
+With your newfound freedom from motion sickness, there is no better time to explore all that Miami and South Florida have to offer than with a private charter from The Advantaged.
+We specially tailored our fully customizable packages to your requirements and provide the pinnacle of luxury and excitement.
 If you’re looking for an unforgettable way to explore the Magic City or the beautiful waters that surround it, give The Advantaged a call today at 1 (855) 305-BOAT (2628) for a free consultation.